Big guns close but rain needed

 Our star columnist is hoping for rain to unleash more of his big guns in the coming days and weeks.
-Check out his thoughts on his weekend team.
+Check out his thoughts on his Sunday team.

 I thought the Unibet Morgiana Hurdle at Punchestown last Sunday was one of the most tactical races I’ve seen.